 Whenever the army set up a new base it looked for an area that provided easy access to a navigable river or a seaport.
 Then ships would arrive from other parts of Alexander's empire, bringing in large amounts of supplies.
-The army always stayed in its winter camp until the first spring harvest of the new year so that food supplies (Continued)
+The army always stayed in its winter camp until the first spring harvest of the new year so that food supplies would be available.
+When it marched, it avoided dry or uninhabited areas and moved through river valleys and populated regions whenever possible so the horses could graze and the army could requisition supplies along the route.

+(Continued)

-IN REAL WORLD (CONTINUED)
+IN THE REAL WORLD (CONTINUED)